-- how e-consonant-er verbs are used in sentences in French,
+- how e-consonant-er verbs conjugation is used in sentences in French

 Table of Contents

 e-consonant-er Verbs Conjugation Method

 There is a four-step method that will make conjugating e-consonant-er verbs very easy for you.